olucasaguilar/vrcontrol/README.md

 To start the application, follow the steps below:

-1. Ensure you have Git and Docker installed on your system.
+1. Ensure you have Git, Docker and Docker-Compose installed on your system.
 2. Clone the project repository:

 ```bash